 Social Security allows you to start receiving benefits at age 62, but financially you’re better off waiting until the year the federal government has designated as the “full retirement age,” when you‘re eligible for maximum financial benefits.
 Depending on your birth year, the full retirement age is between 65 and 67.

-If you elect to get benefits early, the monthly amount of money you receive will decrease for every year before the official retirement date.
-If you elect to start getting your Social Security payments after your full retirement age, on the other hand, your benefit will go up by 5.5% to 8% for every year you wait.
-That applies until you reach age 70.
+If you elect to stop working before retirement age, the monthly amount of money you receive will decrease for every year before the official retirement date.
+If you elect to start getting your Social Security payments after your full retirement age, on the other hand, your social security retirement benefit will go up by 5.5% to 8% for every year you wait.
+Delayed retirement credits apply until you reach age 70.

-Your Social Security earnings can also be affected by income received through current work.
+If you’re getting benefits while working, your earnings can affect Social Security benefits.
 If you’re relying on spousal benefits, be sure to get advice on how and when to begin taking payments, and how working affects that.

 In 2019, for example, those 50+ can add $7,000 yearly to a traditional or Roth IRA, a thousand dollars more than those 49 and younger.
 You can continue adding to a traditional IRA account until you’re 70.5.
 You can add to a Roth IRA or make rollover contributions to both traditional and Roth IRA accounts at any age.